puppetlabs-toy-chest/puppetlabs-dsc/README.md

 - All base DSC resources found in powershell 4. ([wmf 4.0](http://www.microsoft.com/en-us/download/details.aspx?id=40855))
 - All DSC resources found in the [DSC resource kit wave 6](http://gallery.technet.microsoft.com/DSC-Resource-Kit-All-c449312d).

+Note that I use a [fixed version of the Resource Kit 6](https://github.com/msutter/dsc-resource-kit-wave-6) to avoid parsing issues.

 This module is available on the [Puppet Forge](https://forge.puppetlabs.com/msutter/dsc)

 ## Windows systems prerequisites